 It is thought that applying ice can give you an instant relief; however, it is not recommended to follow because it may slow the healing process.
 This is because it can restrict blood flow to your skin and thus preventing tissue.
 Instead, you should immediately place your burnt skin on hand under running cool water.
 This will help you prevent the injury from spreading.
 Try to keep it there for more than 20 minutes if needed.

-This is among the most effective tips on how to treat burns on hand naturally that you should know and remember for good.
+This is among the most effective tips on how to treat burns on fingers, skin, face, and hand naturally that you should know and remember for good.

 27. Avoid Using Some Other Things